 Boggle

 A simpler game than Scrabble, despite its name, Boggle is a classic word-finding game with random letters.
 You can either play Boggle with a real board or a plethora of online apps, but both work equally well, either on your own or with friends.
-You must form as many English words as you can, which will again call on your vocabulary and spelling skills.
-Boggle reinforces rapid word recognition, spelling and vocabulary memorization.
+You must form as many English words as you can, which reinforce rapid word recognition, spelling and vocabulary.

 Why are board games great for English?